jaredkrinke/log/content/posts/programming-languages/100-languages-7.md

 ## Uxntal
 Ever since reading about [uxn](https://100r.co/site/uxn.html), I'd wanted to see what a simple VM that runs on an NES could look like.
 After digging in a bit more, I learned that uxn was inspired by Forth--that got my attention!

 After writing some code in uxn's assembly language (tal), I'll say that I mostly like uxn (the virtual machine), but...
-I don't like writing tal (the assembly language).
-There's a lot of syntax and aesthetic choices that irritate me.
+I struggled with tal.

 Notes:

-* Numbers *must* be written in lowercase hexadecimal (**decimal is not even allowed!**)
+* Numbers *must* be written in lowercase hexadecimal (decimal not supported)
 * Instructions can set a "keep" bit that causes inputs to remain on the stack
-* **The instruction set doesn't include modulus/remainder** (why!?)
+* The instruction set doesn't include modulus/remainder
 * Supports both global and local labels, which is convenient
 * Instructions must be UPPERCASE (except for flags), but hexadecimal must be lowercase
 * **Names like `b1` aren't allowed** because they're actually hexadecimal numbers...
-* Mixing 8-bit and 16-bit values on the stack is tedious
+* Mixing 8-bit and 16-bit values on the stack is tricky
 * Must specify `&` on relative references, but not `@` on global references...
 * Pro tip: don't DUP relative addresses!

 ## APL
 After playing with J and K (although I couldn't actually find an official implementation of K5), it was time to play with their spiritual predecessor, APL.

 With J, I felt like I was re-learning Perl-compatible regular expressions, but with a much larger menu of ASCII sigils.
 APL is the same, **except I can't type (and don't even know the names of) the sigils**.
-Overall, this was probably the most challenging syntax I've encountered outside of esoteric programming languages.

 ## Factor
 **Factor is the niftiest concatenative language I've tried**.